arcus/education_modules/using_redcap_api/using_redcap_api.md

 If you can't or don't want to use your own existing REDCap project, you can clone a sample project from us.
 We've taken data from the University of California, Irvine Machine Learning Repository, specifically, their dataset on [cervical cancer risk factors](https://archive.ics.uci.edu/ml/datasets/Cervical+cancer+%28Risk+Factors%29), and made that data into a REDCap project.
 Here are the steps to take our REDCap project and make it yours!

 1. Download our [REDCap xml file](media/cervical_cancer_factors.REDCap.xml), saving it to a place you'll be able to find it (like your Downloads folder).
-We suggest doing a right click on the link and choosing "Save Link As," or "Download Linked File As."
+We suggest doing a right click on the link and choosing **Save Link As,** or **Download Linked File As.**
-2. Log in to your REDCap server and choose "New Project."
+2. Log in to your REDCap server and choose **New Project.**
 3. Fill out the Project title, Project purpose, Assign project to Folder, and Project notes fields as you like.
 We called our project "API Testing" but that's only a suggestion.
-4. Choose "Upload a REDCap project XML file" as the Project Creation option.
+4. Choose **Upload a REDCap project XML file** as the Project Creation option.
-5. Click "Choose File," and in the file picker, navigate to where you saved our XML file.
+5. Click **Choose File,** and in the file picker, navigate to where you saved our XML file.

 An image below shows what you might see after steps 1-5, although your institution may have different colors, layouts, etc. on their page.

 ![New project form in REDCap.](media/new_project_from_xml.png)<!-- style = "border :1px solid rgb(var(--color-highlight)); max-width:800px;" -->

-6. At the bottom of the page, click "Create Project."
-It may take a few minutes to digest that giant XML file!
+6. At the bottom of the page, click **Create Project.**  It may take a few minutes to digest that giant XML file!

 Congratulations, now you have a project that you created, which means you have User Rights capabilities.
 That will come in handy in our next step!